How Spatially Modulated Activity Reshapes Active Polymer Conformations: Continuum Model

 where $s$ is the coordinate along the contour, $\mu$ is the mobility of the monomers and $\boldsymbol{\eta}$ is a white noise

 delta correlated in time and space.
 The parameters $D$ and $G$ are related to the monomer size, $b$, and polymer dimensionless persistence length, $l_p$, as

-where $d$ is the dimension of the space the polymer is embedded in; we recall that, in this framework, $l_p\in[1:L_0]$, $L_0=N b$ being the contour length of the polymer.
-At variance with Ref.~\cite{Malgaretti2024}, the tangential active force $f(s)$ is not necessarily constant along the contour and is, for the moment, not further specified; however, it is still characterized by a typical magnitude, dubbed $f^a$; see Fig.~\ref{fig:sketch}a) for a sketch of the model.\\ Equation~\eqref{eq:Rouse} should be completed with a set of boundary conditions (applied without the noise~\cite{harnau1995dynamic,Winkler2016}); for the case of free ends, that is, no forces on the head and tail of the polymer, the boundary conditions read~\cite{harnau1995dynamic}:
+where $d$ is the dimension of the space the polymer is embedded in\pa{; in} this framework, $l_p\in[1:L_0]$, $L_0=N b$ being the contour length of the polymer. \pa{In} the absence of active force\pa{, that is,} $f(s)=0$, Eq.~\eqref{eq:Rouse} reduces to the standard equilibrium Rouse model with finite bending rigidity~\cite{harnau1995dynamic}.
+At variance with Ref.~\cite{Malgaretti2024}, the tangential active force $f(s)$ is not necessarily constant along the contour and is, for the moment, not further \pa{specified.
+However,} it is still characterized by a typical magnitude, dubbed $f(s)$; see Fig.~\ref{fig:sketch}a) for a sketch of the model.\\ Equation~\eqref{eq:Rouse} should be completed with a set of boundary conditions (applied without the noise~\cite{harnau1995dynamic,Winkler2016}); for the case of free ends, that is, no forces on the head and tail of the polymer, the boundary conditions read~\cite{harnau1995dynamic}: